jessicarush/react-notes/react_with_existing_html.md

 Typically we would want to create a standalone SPA using `create-react-app`, but what options do we have if we want to include our React project into an existing html doc?

-The first example here come from the React docs, but I fail to see how this can be used for anything beyond a simple component.
+The first example here comes from the React docs, but I fail to see how this can be used for anything beyond a simple component.

 The second example comes from various searches so I'm not certain of its reliability.